labintsev/flask_objects_detection/README.md

 # Flask Object Detection Service

-This project provides an object detection service using YOLOv5 models.
-The service can run inference using either RKNN or ONNX models and is built using Flask.
+This project provides an object detection Flask service using YOLOv5 models.
+The service can run inference using either ONNX models or RKNN (Orange Pi 5 Plus tested).
+Note: To use RKNN engine, install it manually from `distr/` directory.

 ## Project Structure

 ```
-__pycache__/
 data/
 distr/
 models/